Yodobashi Camera: Harajuku (Shibuya, Tokyo)

-The former Kokudo Headquarters close to the JR Harajuku train station was acquired for a store to be opened in 2015.
+The former Kokudo Headquarters close to the Harajuku Station was acquired for a store to be opened in 2015.
 The plan was for a medium size store with a total floor area of approximately 10,000 m2, based on a concept of youth-focused communication with a full range of smart phones, tablets and related merchandise.

 New Sendai store (Miyagino ward, Sendai)

 The plan is for this store to be built on the site of the original Multimedia Sendai, opened as the anchor store for Yodobashi Sendai Building No. 1.
 The timing of the opening was initially set for 2014, later changed to October 2018 due to the redevelopment of Sendai Station East outlet.
 The area of the directly managed selling space is expected to be approximately 25,000 m2.
 Before construction, the original Multimedia Sendai was closed on 24 April 2012 and operations temporarily relocated (Yodobashi Sendai Building No. 2, Floors 1–3) from 26 April.
 The sales space in the temporary store was roughly 1.5 times the size of the old store.